MazontheMoon/freeCodeCampDailyChallenge/README.md

 ## June

+### 17 - Spellcaster
+Given a string of spell codes you are casting, calculate the total score.

+Each character in the string represents a spell:

+Code	Spell	Category	Base Score
+"f"	Fire	Destruction	3
+"l"	Lightning	Destruction	3
+"i"	Ice	Control	2
+"w"	Wind	Control	2
+"h"	Heal	Restoration	1
+"s"	Shield	Restoration	1

+A combo multiplier is applied based on how many spells in a row have been cast from different categories:
+- The first spell always scores at base value.
+- Each consecutive spell from a different category than the previous increases the multiplier by 1.
+- Casting a spell from the same category as the previous resets the multiplier back to 1.
+- The score for each spell is its base score multiplied by the current multiplier.

+Return the total score from the sequence of spells.

 ### 16 - British to American
 Given a sentence, convert any British English spellings to their American English equivalents using the following lookup table and return the updated sentence: